tcely/bgutil-ytdlp-pot-provider/README.md

 [Frequently Asked Questions](https://github.com/Brainicism/bgutil-ytdlp-pot-provider?tab=readme-ov-file#faq)

-A proof-of-origin token (POT) provider yt-dlp.
+A proof-of-origin token (POT) provider for yt-dlp.
 We use [LuanRT's Botguard interfacing library](https://github.com/LuanRT/BgUtils) to generate the token.
-This is used to bypass the 'Sign in to confirm you're not a bot' message when invoking yt-dlp from an IP address flagged by YouTube.
+This project was used to bypass the 'Sign in to confirm you're not a bot' message when invoking yt-dlp from an IP address flagged by YouTube.
 See _[PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide)_ for more details.

 The provider comes in two parts:

 1. **Provider**: Two options -
-   - (a) An HTTP server that generates the POT, and has interfaces for the plugin to retrieve data from (easy setup + docker image provided)
+   - (a) An HTTP server that generates the POT, and has interfaces for the plugin to retrieve data from (much faster, easy setup + docker image provided with Deno/Node.js support)
    - (b) A POT generation script, and has command line options for the plugin to invoke (needs to transpile the script)
-2. **Provider plugin**: uses POT plugin framework to retrieve data from the provider, allowing yt-dlp to simulate having passed the 'bot check'.
+2. **Provider plugin**: retrieves tokens from the provider and provides the token for yt-dlp using _[PO Token Provider Framework](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/youtube/pot/README.md)_.

 ## Installation

 ### Base Requirements

-1. Requires yt-dlp `2025.05.22` or above.
+1. yt-dlp `2025.05.22` or above.

 2. If using Docker image for option (a) for the provider, the Docker runtime is required.
-   Otherwise, Node.js (>= 18) is required.
+   Otherwise, Node.js (>= 18.18.2) is required.
 You will also need git to clone the repository.

 ### 1. Set up the provider